In March 2016, Instagram switched its feed from chronological to using an algorithm to rank the “best” posts first.

-Developing video content for Instagram involved a lot of guesswork until this June, when Instagram shared the six key ranking factors publicly for the first time.
+Back in June 2018, Instagram shared its six key ranking factors publicly for the first time.

-- Interest: How much Instagram predicts you’ll care about a post, with higher ranking for what matters to you, determined by past behavior on similar content and potentially machine vision analyzing the actual content of the post.
+- Interest: How much Instagram predicts you’ll care about a post, with higher ranking for what matters to you as determined by past behavior on similar content (and, potentially, machine vision analyzing the actual content of the post).

 - Recency: How recently the post was shared, with prioritization for timely posts over weeks-old ones.